RandellSCaballero/RandellSCaballero/README.md

 ### Hi there, I'm Randell Caballero👋
-I am a computer engineer, currently in my last year of college.💻 🔭 I’m currently working on personal projects, using React, Javascript, MongoDB and Node.
+I am a computer engineer, currently in my last year of college.💻/n 🔭 I’m currently working on personal projects, using React, Javascript, MongoDB and Node.
 👯 I’m looking to collaborate on any website as front end developer.